griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 An example of a poor end-bias plot.
 This case was run with the yaml set to "unstranded" when the detected strandedness of the RNA data was unstranded. **is this the reson of this plot???**
 ![jlf-100-067 end-bias BAD](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/649f9477-2d85-450c-8257-282c3be60abf)

-### HLA Allele Review
-Make sure the HLA alleles that are being used in pVACview for the final selection of candidates match up with those expected for the case based on Optitype/PHLAT predictions from the data and clinical HLA typing results if available.
-Check whether the HLA alleles predicted for normal and tumor samples are in agreement.
-Note any discrepancies.

-Check the files in the location `gcp_immuno/final_results/hla_typing`.
-Make sure optitype_tumor_result.tsv and opitype_normal_result.tsv are the same, phlat_normal_HLA.sum and phlat_tumor_HLA.sum are the same.
-And all these calls match hla_calls.txt.

 ###  Assessing Read quality